-Rule 8 BULLYING, PROFANITY, OBSCENITY AND/OR DEROGATORY LANGUAGE (Respect/Caring)
+Rule 8 PROFANITY, DEROGATORY LANGUAGE, BULLYING, CYBERBULLYING (Respect/Caring):

-- A. Bullying, UB: Harassment-Gender identity, UB: Harassment-Racial, UB: Harassment-Disability, UB: Harassment-Religious Affiliation, UB: Harassment-Sexual Orientation: Bullying and/or harassing behavior are strictly prohibited in CMS.
-It is the policy of the Board of Education to maintain learning environments that are free from harassment or bullying (Policy S-BULY). - B. Cyber-bullying, UB: Cyber-bullying: This rule applies to cursing, possessing, sending, social media posts, or receiving written materials or electronic text and/or images that convey an offensive, racial, derogatory, bullying or obscene message to another person.
+- A. Profanity, Obscenity and/or Derogatory Language: Students are expected to use appropriate language and conduct at school and school functions and possess only appropriate materials. - B. Bullying: Bullying and/or harassing behavior are strictly prohibited in CMS.
+It is the policy of the Board of Education to maintain learning environments that are free from harassment or bullying (Policy S-BULY).
+See the "Is it Bullying?" on page 44-45. - In addition, as with other disciplinary violations, any manner of bullying that occurs off campus may violate the Code of Student Conduct if it has a direct and immediate impact to the orderly and efficient operation of the school or the safety of individuals in the school environment. - C. Cyber-bullying: This rule applies to cursing, possessing, sending, social media posts, or receiving written materials or electronic text and/or images that convey an offensive, racial, derogatory, bullying or obscene message to another person.
 This includes but is not limited to references to race, color, ancestry, national origin, gender, gender identity or expression, sexual orientation, religion, physical or sensory disability, physical appearance that includes hair styles, or making offensive statements or gestures.
-Bullying is defined in CMS Regulation S-BULY/R and can be located on page 26.
+Bullying is defined in CMS Regulation S-BULY/R and can be located on page 44-45.